Overview

 A video explaining what the challenge is about.

-The Further Education Maths Challenge emerged from our work with the Stoke-on-Trent Mathematics Excellence Partnership.
+The FE Maths Challenge emerged from our work with the Stoke-on-Trent Mathematics Excellence Partnership.

-Each region will compete against the others to see how many students compete in the first round of the challenge.
+Each region competes against the others to see how many students compete in the first round of the challenge.

 FE maths challenge